-In short, the answer is no, there is not an ideal word count for a blog post.
-But there’s is an ideal number of questions you need to ask yourself before you write.
+In short, the answer is no, there is not an ideal blog post word count.
+But there is an ideal number of questions you need to ask yourself before you write.

 That magic number is 15.
 [Give or take a question or two, of course.]